Marc Anderson

 MA, LMHC, CMHS, MBA

-My early years as a therapist started in community mental health at Sound (Child & Family Services) working with families, children, and teens.
-I was a school-based therapist and met with students during their school day.
-I also worked with families to process chaos in their family systems and helped them engage each other in kinder ways.
+My early years as a therapist began in community mental health at Sound (Child & Family Services), where I worked with families, children, and teens.
+As a school‑based therapist, I met with students during the school day and partnered with families to process chaos within their systems, guiding them toward kinder, more constructive ways of engaging one another.

-I also had the privilege or working at The Seattle School of Theology & Psychology working with graduate students in the counseling practicum program.
-I met with students to process patterns in group therapy that are related to roles and patterns students grew up with etc. I highly value the work of exploring the past and uncovering themes that reoccur in the present.
+I also had the privilege of working at The Seattle School of Theology & Psychology with graduate students in the counseling practicum program.
+There, I helped students explore the patterns that emerge in group work—often rooted in roles and dynamics from their formative years.
+I deeply value the process of uncovering past themes that continue to shape the present.

 Education: